Henry John Temple, 3rd Viscount Palmerston: Early political career: 1806–1809

 Palmerston entered Parliament as Tory MP for the pocket borough of Newport on the Isle of Wight in June 1807.

-On 3 February 1808 he spoke in support of confidentiality in the working of diplomacy and the bombardment of Copenhagen and the capture and destruction of the Danish Navy by the Royal Navy in the Battle of Copenhagen.
+On 3 February 1808, he spoke in support of confidentiality in the working of diplomacy, and of the bombardment of Copenhagen and the capture and destruction of the Royal Danish Navy by the Royal Navy in the Battle of Copenhagen.
 Denmark was neutral but Napoleon had recently agreed with the Russians in the Treaty of Tilsit to build a naval alliance against Britain, including using the Danish navy for invading Britain.
 Pre-empting this, the British offered Denmark the choice of temporarily handing over its navy until the war's end or the destruction of their navy.
 The Danes refused to comply and so Copenhagen was bombarded.
 Palmerston justified the attack by peroration with reference to the ambitions of Napoleon to take control of the Danish fleet:

 it is defensible on the ground that the enormous power of France enables her to coerce the weaker state to become an enemy of England...
 It is the law of self-preservation that England appeals for the justification of her proceedings.
 It is admitted by the honourable gentleman and his supporters, that if Denmark had evidenced any hostility towards this country, then we should have been justified in measures of retaliation...
 Denmark coerced into hostility stands in the same position as Denmark voluntarily hostile, when the law of self-preservation comes into play...Does anyone believe that Buonaparte will be restrained by any considerations of justice from acting towards Denmark as he has done towards other countries? ...
 England, according to that law of self-preservation which is a fundamental principle of the law of nations, is justified in securing, and therefore enforcing, from Denmark a neutrality which France would by compulsion have converted into an active hostility.

 In a letter to a friend on 24 December 1807, he described the late Whig MP Edmund Burke as possessing "the palm of political prophecy".
 This would become a metaphor for his own career in divining the course of imperial foreign policy.